issalig/cpc/doc/cpcz80adventures.md

 defb  &00,&00,&00
 ```

-Now compile it, execute it with CALL, type LIST command and our Hello World! code will appear.
+Now assemble it, execute it with CALL, type LIST command and our Hello World! code will appear.
 Of course you can also RUN it.

 ```
 list